ttop32/VideoSlidePuzzle/README.md

 - classic sliding puzzle is implemented for web and android using ionic vue
 - user can create own sliding puzzle from any user provided video or image
 - Currently, I fail to implement on android apk.
 This is too heavy to load(too laggy).
+- But when I use android phone to run web app, its performance is good enough.
 - play on [web](https://slidepuzzle.web.app/)